Add Auth Endpoints

 Learn how to create the necessary auth endpoints needed to integrate your application with Wristband.

-To implement login and logout flows with Wristband, you'll need to use the Wristband SDK to create four endpoints in your application:
+To implement login and logout flows with Wristband, you'll need to use the Wristband SDK to create the following four endpoints in your FastAPI application:

 Login Endpoint

-The Login Endpoint is responsible for initiating login requests to Wristband.
-The code within the Login Endpoint constructs the Wristband authorization request and then redirects to Wristband's Authorize Endpoint.
-After redirecting to Wristband's Authorize Endpoint, the user will then be directed to Wristband's hosted login page, where they can complete the login process.
+The Login Endpoint initiates login requests to Wristband.
+It constructs the authorization request and redirects the user to Wristband's Authorize Endpoint.
+From there, the user is directed to Wristband's hosted login page to complete the login process.

-Below is a code snippet showing how to use Wristband's SDK to implement the Login Endpoint within your FastAPI application.
+Below is a code snippet showing how to use Wristband's SDK to implement the Login Endpoint.

 # src/routes/auth_routes.py